RobProductions/StellarUnityBuild/README.md

 ## License

 Like the original SuperUnityBuild project, Stellar Unity Build uses the MIT License.
-Feel free to build your own ideas off of this project so long as you follow
+Feel free to build your own ideas off of this project so long as you follow the agreements laid out in the license file.

-Original description to follow:
+*Original description to follow:*

 # SuperUnityBuild